jjprevite/learning/js-react-study-guide.md

 }
 ```

+### What is 'mounting'?
+Specific to React, this is when a component is rendered to the DOM for the first time.
+It's like when you ride a horse.
+You mount yourself on the horse, then you're ready to ride.

+### What is 'unmounting'?
+Specific to React, when the component is removed from the DOM.
+Just like getting off the horse - you unmount yourself.

 ### What's the difference between uncontrolled and controlled components?
 Helpful links for when I decide to answer this...
 - (Uncontrolled components)[https://reactjs.org/docs/uncontrolled-components.html]